zqx1392/hello-world/README.md

-- Matome current work
-- Contract Nutz or Peiko for August release?
+- Contract Nutz or Peiko for July release?

 what the fuck is kegel